danintheory/danintheory.github.io/_includes/content.md

 # Daniel Adam Roberts
 {% endif %}

+I am a Principal Researcher at [Salesforce](https://salesforce.com), arriving via acquisition of [Diffeo](https://diffeo.com) where I was Co-Founder and Chief Technology Officer.
+Starting September 2020, I will also be a Research Affiliate at the [Center for Theoretical Physics](https://www-ctp.mit.edu/) at [MIT](http://web.mit.edu/).

-I am a Co-Founder and Chief Technology Officer at [Diffeo](https://diffeo.com) working on collaborative intelligence problems using machine learning.
-As a part of [Diffeo Labs](https://diffeo.com/labs/), I am thinking about how the tools and perspective from theoretical physics can be [applied](https://research.fb.com/publications/sgd-implicitly-regularizes-generalization-error/) to artificial intelligence.
+I research ways in which the tools and perspective from theoretical physics can be applied to artificial intelligence.
+My current work focuses on connections between renormalization and the large-width expansion for neural networks.

 More broadly, I am interested in the interplay between physics and computation.
 My work in theoretical physics has focused on the relationship between [black holes](http://arxiv.org/abs/1409.8180), [quantum chaos](http://arxiv.org/abs/1412.5123), [computational complexity](http://arxiv.org/abs/1509.07876), [randomness](https://arxiv.org/abs/1610.04903), and how the laws of physics are related to fundamental limits of computation.